OpenNebula/website/content/solutions/deployment_blueprints/ai-ready_opennebula/configuration_and_deployment.md

 For public-facing OpenNebula instances, it is highly recommended to configure a reverse proxy (e.g., Nginx or Apache) for SSL termination and rate handling, forwarding requests to `localhost:2616`.
 You would then change the `host` variable in `/etc/one/fireedge-server.conf` to listen only on `localhost`.
 {{< /alert >}}

-To verify the GPU passthrough configuration:
+Verify the GPU passthrough configuration:
 1. In Sunstone, navigate to **Infrastructure -> Hosts**.
 2. Select the `127.0.0.1` host.
 3. Go to the **PCI** tab.
 You should see both L40S GPUs listed and ready for passthrough.